 Today, multiple therapeutic approaches to addiction recovery help people across the country recover.
 Group therapy can be a fun, challenging, and rewarding approach to addiction therapy.
 Most inpatient programs like Northpoint Recovery have a range of group therapy options.
 Whether someone thrives in group situations or is shy, group therapy can help them recover from addiction and co-occurring disorders.

 If you or someone in your life is struggling with addiction and co-occurring, call Northpoint Recovery today.
 At Northpoint Recovery, we use group, individual, and family therapy to treat addiction and co-occurring disorders.
 Call us at 208.486.0130 to learn about our group therapy treatment options as well as our addiction and mental health treatment.

-Group therapy blends a group of people - usually facing similar issues - with one or more therapists.
-Though the basics of group therapy, including disclosure of feelings, planning for the future, and eliminating unhealthy coping mechanisms, are almost indistinguishable from individual therapy, group therapy is more than just individual therapy done in a large group.
-Instead, group therapy requires the therapist to balance the needs of numerous individuals, carefully addressing shared issues while ensuring unique challenges are also addressed.
+Group therapy blends a group of people – usually facing similar issues in addiction recovery – with one or more therapists.
+Group therapy requires the therapist to balance the needs of many clients, carefully addressing shared issues while ensuring unique challenges are also addressed.
+Group therapy provides a safe space for addiction recovery to share common experiences without judgment.
+Many clients learn in group therapy that their addiction story is like others.